 The ability to add an authorized cardholder is a nice benefit to have, but it is not without risk.
 By understanding the advantages and liabilities, cardholders can more wisely consider granting another person access to their line of credit.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.
-At publishing time, the Chase Sapphire Preferred card is offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Sapphire Preferred card is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards: